 BECN (Backward Explicit Congestion Notification): The number of frames received from the network indicating backward congestion.

+To create this report, see Creating a Performance Report on page 308.
 Data for this report is collected using the Background CIR Trending schedule in the Schedule Wizard.